ghbrando/csc302_junior_design_project/README.md

 ## Contributing

-This project was built as part of **EGR 302: Team Design Project** at California Baptist University, covering the full engineering lifecycle: requirements, architecture, ethics, teamwork, and delivery.
+This project was built as part of **CSC 302: Junior Design** at California Baptist University, covering the full engineering lifecycle: requirements, architecture, ethics, teamwork, and delivery.

 Pull requests, issue reports, and feedback are welcome.